bootchk/gimpBuildContainers/readme.md

 >rm -rf .vagga
 ```

+When you are running low on file space,
-Sometimes you can also free up old containers by:
+you can also free up old containers by:

 ```
 vagga _clean --unused
 ```

-You can also delete the build directory.
+You can also delete the build directory and the .home directory.
+So the work directory is back to just the vagga.yaml script.
+Read the .gitignore file to see that it ignores
+the same files, that you can delete.